 To prepare students with knowledge and skills for the 21st century, Rockford Public Schools has created a thorough set of graduation requirements.
 With these requirements, students will be well prepared for their future endeavors, whether that be college, the armed services, or the workforce.

-The Rockford Public School District embraces online learning as a way to teach 21st century skills to students, combining the Common Core State Standards with technology and communication skills.
+The Rockford Public Schools District embraces online learning as a way to teach 21st century skills to students, combining the Common Core State Standards with technology and communication skills.
 We provide students with the skills to be technologically literate, researching and improving opportunities for the infusion of new technology to enhance student achievement and instruction.
 We also provide training for teachers and staff to expand the use of technology as a teaching tool, provide employee online training opportunities, and integrate technology to enhance the alternative education program’s curriculum

-Rockford Public Schools provides several world language opportunities for students, including French, German, Japanese, Mandarin Chinese, and Spanish.
+Rockford Public Schools provides several world language opportunities for students, including French, German, Mandarin Chinese, and Spanish.
 Spanish Immersion is also offered starting at the kindergarten level.